plancksecurity/planck-proxy/README.md

 ### SMTP HOST and PORT

-You must use this settings to specify the HOST and PORT of the SMTP server the planck Gate will use to send the messages.
+You must use this settings to specify the HOST and PORT of the SMTP server the planck Proxy will use to send the messages.

 ## Features

 ### Decryption

-When the planck Gate is provided an encrypted message and set to the mode `decrypt`, it will decrypt the message given the following conditions.
+When the planck Proxy is provided an encrypted message and set to the mode `decrypt`, it will decrypt the message given the following conditions.

 - The extra key has been properly imported and configured (see "usage and settings")
 - The message has been encrypted with the extra key